rqlite/rqlite.io/content/en/docs/FAQ/_index.md

 ## How do I access the database?
 The primary way to access the database is via the [HTTP API](/docs/api/api/).
 You can access it directly, or use a [client library](https://github.com/rqlite).
 For more casual use you can use the [command line tool](/docs/cli/). `rqlited` also offers [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) support via command-line flags you can set at launch time.

-It is also technically possible to [read the SQLite file directly](/docs/faq/#can-i-read-the-sqlite-file-directly), but it's not officially supported.
+It is also technically possible to [read the SQLite file directly](/docs/guides/direct-access).

 ## How do I monitor rqlite?
 Check out the [monitoring guide](/docs/guides/monitoring-rqlite/).